Silic0nS0ldier/tbd/DEVNOTES.md

   - Using Jest as despite the monumental dependency tree, it generates clean reports and is well supported.
     - Place unit tests next to associated file to permit easier access.
   - Do we need an analogue to `FORCE_RENDER`?
+  - Make it impossible to force a render as it indicates an anti-pattern.
+  - What if props went into state?
+Reduce amount of code?
+Prop changes do indicate state changes after all.
+Could also translate to less object recreation.